Do you know you can save money by making your own foaming hand soap? It’s very easy and you can customize it your favorite using essential oils.

 I love the convenience of buying hand soap, but it’s not that cost-effective to purchase it (especially at the rate my girls go through it).
 That’s why I started making my own foaming hand soap a few years ago.

-You can re-use foaming hand soap bottle you already have – that’s how I started out.
-Over time though, I wanted something that looked a bit nicer in my bathroom, so I picked up a glass foaming hand soap pump on Amazon.
+You can reuse a foaming hand soap bottle you already have – that’s how I started out.
+Over time though, I wanted something that looked a bit nicer in my bathroom, so I picked up a glass foaming hand soap pump.
 It holds a lot of soap and it foams up well too.

 If you’re too afraid to put glass in your bathroom because you have young kids, you can also use plastic foaming soap pumps.
 I’d recommend staying away from citrus oils if you use plastic bottles.